tembo-io/website/src/content/blog/2024-04-01-pganalyze/index.md

 authors: [ian]
 tags: [postgres]
 image: './pganalyze.svg'
-date: 2024-03-18T12:00
+date: 2024-04-01T12:00
 description: Announcing support for pganalyze on Tembo Cloud
 ---

-At Tembo, we’ve been hard at work building a unique, world-class managed Postgres solution.
-We’re excited to announce Tembo Cloud now supports integration with pganalyze - a powerful tool that helps you understand and optimize your Postgres database.
-With this integration, you can now easily monitor and analyze your Tembo Cloud Postgres instance with detailed insights into your database performance.
+At Tembo, we’ve been building a world-class, developer friendly managed Postgres solution.
+We’re excited to announce Tembo Cloud now integrates seamlessly with pganalyze - a powerful tool that helps you understand and optimize your Postgres performance.
+With this integration, you can now easily monitor, analyze your Tembo Cloud Postgres instance with detailed insights into your database performance and configure alerts to receive notifications about the same.

 # What is pganalyze?
 pganalyze helps you deliver consistent database performance and availability through intelligent tuning advisors and continuous database profiling.
-It provides Postgres configuration recommendations, helps identify slow queries, track query performance over time, and understand the overall health of your database.
+It provides Postgres configuration recommendations, helps identify slow queries, track query performance over time, and understands the overall health of your database.

-## Key Features
 pganalyze has a wide range of features that help you understand and optimize your Postgres database.
 Key features
 include:

-- Detailed query performance insights
 - Index Advisor
-- VACUUM Advisor
 - EXPLAIN Plans
-- Schema Statistics
 - Log Insights
-- Connection Information
-- Configuration Settings
 - System Metrics
 - Alerts and Check-Up

 # Connecting your Tembo Instance to pganalyze
-Connecting your Tembo Cloud instance to pganalyze is simple.
-You can connect your instance to pganalyze in just a few clicks.
+Connecting your Tembo Cloud instance to pganalyze is simple and can be done in a few clicks.

 [//]: # (TODO: Add screenshots for each step)